oVirt/ovirt-site/source/release/3.3.1/index.html.md

 #### oVirt Engine

-* [ovirt][engine][webadmin][RFE] - domain selection list in login screen should be sorted alphabetically
+* domain selection list in login screen should be sorted alphabetically
- - PRD33 - RFE: add support for multiple monitors on QXL device (single device with more RAM)
+ - support for multiple monitors on QXL device (single device with more RAM)
  - webadmin [Tree]: when "x" main tab is displayed and "x1" (type "x") item is selected on the tree, hide "New" + "Remove" actions, and disable Name editing of the item.
  - [RHEVM] [backend] [Host Networking] [TEXT] Bridged network rhevm is attached to multiple interfaces: <UNKNOWN> on Host
  - ovirt-engine-backend: No event for ticket VM command